 Snowbirds in a sentence: “Her parents are snowbirds.
 In fact, they bought a condo in Florida last year.”

-Now that you know some of the most popular Canadian slang words you are ready to strike up a conversation with any Canadian.
+Now that you know some of the most common Canadian slang words you are ready to strike up a conversation with any Canadian.
 Go for it!

-What other Canadian slang words do you know?
+What other common Canadian slang words do you know?
 Tell us about them in the comments below!